 Training Extension Officers in the Queensland Sugar Cane Industry

-Behaviour Innovation specialises in the design, delivery and implementation of behavioural skills training workshops.
-These workshops draw upon behavioural science to create an evidence-based toolkit of strategies to improve people's understanding of their own psychology and communication skills with others.
+Aside from population-based behaviour change projects, we also specialise in the design and delivery of evidence-based behavioural skills training workshops to improve people’s understanding of their own psychology and communication skills with others.

-So far, we’ve implemented two major training projects in Queensland’s Wet Tropics.
+So far, we’ve delivered two major training programs in Queensland’s Wet Tropics, with more to come!

 Cane to Creek

-The Cane to Creek program is hosted by Sugar Research Australia (SRA) and aims to increase growers’ adoption of sustainable farming practices which improve the water quality flowing to the Great Barrier Reef.
-We tailored our approach to extension officers, who have the most significant influence over growers’ adoption of farming practices, and designed workshops to enhance their skill set.
+We’ve also been involved in the Cane to Creek program which is hosted by Sugar Research Australia (SRA).
+Like Uplift, Cane to Creek aims to increase growers’ adoption of sustainable farming practices which improve the water quality flowing to the Great Barrier Reef.